16 Best German Authors You Need To Know

 3. Alfred Doblin, 1878 – 1957

-Like many of the other authors on this list, Doblin was born to assimilated Jewish parents.
+Alfred Doblin is often called the father of German literary modernism, even though he was born in Stettin, in modern-day Poland.
+Like many other authors, Doblin was born to assimilated Jewish parents.
 His childhood was one of turbulence and uncertainty.
 At a young age, he witnessed his father leave his mother for a younger woman and disappear to the US.

 With his father gone, Doblin moved to Berlin with his mother and siblings, where he studied medicine as a young man.
 In between exams and practicals, Doblin started writing and authored several novels.